workcontrolgit/ITILServiceDesk/README.md

 ITILServiceDesk
 ===========
-This set of program is a fork from www.adefhelpdesk.com.
+This program is a fork from www.adefhelpdesk.com.

 SUMMARY OF CHANGES -